stephpy/atoum-s-documentation/en/Contents/chapter1.md

     Checking if a new version is available...
 Done !
     There is no new version available !

-atoum don't ask any confirmation to user to update phar because it's easy to return to previous version.
+atoum doesn't ask a confirmation to user because it's easy to come back to previous version.

 #### List versions contained on archive

-To show versions contained on archive during updates, you have to call argument --list-available-versions, or -lav.
+To show versions contained on archive, you have to call argument --list-available-versions, or -lav.

     [shell]
     php mageekguy.atoum.phar -lav
     nightly-941-201201011548
     * nightly-1568-201210311708

-List of previous versions on archive is shown.
+List of previous versions is shown.
 Current version is preceded of "*".

 #### Edit current version